-Our last installment of picks we’ve managed to see at the BFI London Film Festival last week.
-We will hopefully be have covering on each film, more extensively throughout the coming months upon their release.
+Our last installment of picks we've managed to see at the BFI London Film Festival last week.
+We will hopefully be covering most of the films, more extensively throughout the coming months upon their release.

 Mandy is pure gothic, heavy metal horror bliss; if that was ever a thing, then this is it.
 I found myself completely immersed into director’s Panos Kamenos blood-red lucid dream; with its blurry ambience and stoned pace.
 Kamenos fuses 80s fantasy with a straight forward genre narrative but loads it all with copious amounts of blood, gore and vengeance, littered throughout with satanic symbolism and 80s He-Man animation references.
 With praise-worthy performances from a lovesick, anger fuelled Nicholas Cage and a crazed Sheira-esque death maiden in Andrea Riseborough; Mandy will soon be a definite a cult classic.

 An unexpectedly generic cop-goes-rogue affair, a far inferior effort to what we’ve become accustomed to by Nicole Kidman of late.
 Kidman’s detective Erin Bell goes off-grid to settle an old score and in doing so reveals her own struggles with an estranged daughter, workaholism, alcoholism and an inability to let go of a past discrepancy.
 What is most surprising about Destroyer is the production's poor or perhaps a lack of a hair and make-up department; Kidman is sporting the most awful, ill-fitting wig ever and bad crusty make-up which completely distracts.
 If there were any merits to this film I wouldn’t know as I found myself heavily examining Kidman's hairpiece throughout, desperately searching for the moment where it looked natural, even just little.